knpuniversity/FOSUserBundle/knpu/template-customize.md

 # Layout and Template Customization

-Everything *works*, but if you go to `/regster`... it looks *awful*.
+Everything *works*, but if you go to `/register`... it looks *awful*.
 Well, of *course* it looks awful!
 FOSUserBundle has *no* idea how the page should be styled.
-But don't worry: we can get this looking a *lot* better quickly.
+But don't worry: we can get this looking *much* better, very quickly.

-First, on the web debug toolbar, find the template icon and click that.
-This will show you all the templates used to render this page... which is a *beautiful* cheat sheet for knowing what templates you should override!
+First, on the web debug toolbar, find the template icon and click it.
+This will show you all the templates used to render this page... which is a *beautiful* cheat sheet for knowing what templates you can override!

 ## Correcting the Base Layout

 The one I'm interested in is `layout.html.twig`, which lives in FOSUserBundle.

-In my editor, I'll press Shift+Shift to look for this file.
+In my editor, I'll press Shift+Shift to open that file.
 Ok, *every* Twig template in FOSUserBundle extends *this* `layout.html.twig` file.
 For example, see the "Logged in as" text?
-That's coming from this template.
+That's coming from here.

-But, we all of FOSUserBundle's template to instead  extend *our* `base.html.twig` template.
+But, we want all of FOSUserBundle's templates to instead extend *our* `base.html.twig` template instead.
 How can we do that?

+## Overriding the Layout

 By overriding `layout.html.twig`.
 Let's see how.
 First, to override *any* template from a bundle, just go to `app/Resources`, then create a directory with the same name as the bundle: `FOSUserBundle`.
-Inside, create another directory: `views`.
+Inside, create one more directory: `views`.

-In this case, the `layout.html.twig` template lives right at the root of the `views/` directory in the bundle.
-So that's where we'll create ours.
+In this case, the `layout.html.twig` template lives right the root of the `views/` directory in the bundle.
+So that's where we need to create our's.
 Inside, extend the normal `base.html.twig`.

 Here's the magic part.
 Hit Shift+Shift again and open `register.html.twig`: this is the template for the registration page.
 Notice that it overrides a block called `fos_user_content`.
-In `layout.html.twig`, this is printed in the middle of the page.
+In `layout.html.twig`, this is printed in the middle.

-So check this out: inside of our overridden `layout.html.twig`, add `{% block body %}`: that's the name of the block our `base.html.twig`.
-Inside, print `{% block fos_user_content %}` then `{% endblock %}`.
+So check this out: inside of our version of `layout.html.twig`, add `{% block body %}`: that's the name of the block our `base.html.twig`.
+Then, include `{% block fos_user_content %}` and `{% endblock %}`.

 We're effectively *transferring* the content from the `fos_user_content` block to the correct block: `body`.

 These 5 lines of code are *huge*.
 Refresh the page!
 Ha!
 So much better!
-Not perfect, but it now lives in our layout.
+Not perfect, but every page now lives in our layout.
 If you want, you can even add a little more markup around the block.

 ## Overriding Individual Templates

 Overriding the base layout is step one.
 But, each individual page still won't look quite right.
-In this case, we *at least* need a "Register" `h1`, and I'd like to make that button look beter.
+On this page, we *at least* need a "Register" `h1`, and I'd like to make that button look better.

 So in addition to overriding `layout.html.twig`, you really need to override every template from FOSUserBundle that you use - like registration, reset password, login and a few others.

 Once again, click the templates link in the web debug toolbar.
-This template behind this page is `register.html.twig`, which we already have open.
+The template behind this page is `register.html.twig`, which we already have open.
 But notice, it immediately includes `register_content.html.twig`.
 This is a really common pattern in this bundle.